DimitarChristoff/epik/README.md

 ## Model Sync

 This is an example implementation of RESTful module that extends the base epik.model class and adds the ability to read, update and delete models with remote server.
 In terms of implementation, there are subtle differences.
-The API and methods are as the normal [Model](#model), unless outlined below:
+The API and methods are as per the normal [Model](#model), unless outlined below:

 ### constructor (initialize)
 ---